Skip to main content

 00:28:31:08 – 00:28:58:03

-So what we tend to find is that a large number of organizations view learning, as Imogen just touched on more about training, and then it’s viewed as a cost and when it’s thought of as training over learning.
+So, what we tend to find is that a large number of organizations view learning, as Imogen just touched on, more about training.
+And then it’s viewed as a cost when it’s thought of as training over learning.
 But in organizations with learning cultures, it’s viewed as a deliberate choice.
-It’s an integral part of all of your strategy, as you’ve just heard, and an investment for the future.
+It’s an integral part of your strategy, as you’ve just heard, and an investment for the future.

 00:28:58:03 – 00:29:29:12